M-Alzanati/Angular-Electron-POC/README.md

 2. Go to frontend and start it with `npm start`
 3. Go to electron and start it with `npm start`

+Or, from the project root you can install and run everything together:

+1. Install dependencies for all subprojects:

+	npm run install:all

+2. Start backend, frontend and electron together (single command):

+	npm run start:all

+This uses `concurrently` via npx to launch the three processes and keeps them alive; stop with Ctrl+C.

 ## Development

 During development you can use standard backend as a normal server by running `npm start` in `backend` folder.